Limit laws of transient excited random walks on integers

 where $\{\xi^{(k)}_m;\,k\ge 0,\,m\ge 1\}$ are i.i.d.\ $\mathrm{Geom(1/2)}$ random variables, vectors $\left(\zeta^{(k)}_1, \zeta^{(k)}_2, \cdots \zeta^{(k)}_M\right)$, $k\ge 0$, are i.i.d.\ under $P^V_x$ and independent of $\{\xi^{(k)}_m;\,k\ge 0,\,m\ge 1\}$.
 For each $k\ge 0$ the random variables $\{\zeta^{(k)}_m\}_{m=1}^M$ are neither independent nor identically distributed, but, given that for some $j<M$ that is all cookies at site $k$ have been eaten before the $j$-th jump from $k$ to $(k+1)$, we are left with $\{\zeta^{(k)}_m\}_{m=j+1}^M$ that are independent Geom(1/2) random variables.
 Define

-Detailed information about the tail behavior of $\sigma^V_0$ and $S^V$ will enable us to use the renewal structure and characterize the tails of $\sum_{0\le k\le n}D_{n,k}$, and, therefore, of $T_n$ as $n\to\infty$.
+Detailed information about the tails of $\sigma^V_0$ and $S^V$ will enable us to use the renewal structure and characterize the behavior of $\sum_{0\le k\le n}D_{n,k}$, and, therefore, of $T_n$ as $n\to\infty$ for transient ERWs.
 We shall show in Section~\ref{1from2} that the following two statements imply Theorem~\ref{mainth}.

-\begin{theorem} Let $\delta>1$.
+\begin{theorem} Let $\delta>0$.
 Then

 \end{theorem}